embeepea-scratch/snapshot-feeder/README.md

 contains links to 5 different images at various sizes/resolutions.

 In general there are many nodes of type _Data Snapshot_.
-Ror each data source, there is a _Data Snapshot_ node corresponding to each date for which there are images from that data source.
+For each data source, there is a _Data Snapshot_ node corresponding to each date for which there are images from that data source.
 These nodes are typically not entered manually, rather they are imported in batches either automatically, or via the Drupal administrative